ahernnelson/Shiny-App/README.md

 ## Purpose

-MSU Denver maintains academic standards and ensures adequete mathematical preparation by requiring its students to pass "gateway" examinations in order to receive a passing grade in any given course.
+MSU Denver maintains academic standards and ensures adequate mathematical preparation by requiring its students to pass "gateway" examinations in order to receive a passing grade in any given course.
 Some example gateway subjects are:

 1. Calc I: Basic Differentiation (Power Rule, Product Rule, Quotient Rule, Chain Rule, Trig)
 2. Real Analysis: Basic Epsilon-Delta proofs for Limits, Continuity, Differentiation.